The top 5 mistakes to avoid when it comes to your money

 #3: Not comparing rates/products with other financial institutions.

-If you do have to maintain a balance on your credit cards, it’s definitely worth conducting a bit of comparison rate shopping with other financial institutions—especially in today’s high-rate environment.
+If you do have to maintain a balance on your credit cards, it’s definitely worth conducting a bit of comparison shopping with other financial institutions—especially in today’s high-rate environment.
 With nearly 1 in 4 Canadians having reached a financial breaking point of being completely out of money, getting control of your debt should be a top priority.
-If you’re maxed out on high-interest debt, research to see who will give you the lowest rate on a debt consolidation loan or line of credit, which can help make monthly payments easier to manage.
-When it comes to assets such as your mortgage and investments, it also pays to compare—because you just may find that the grass (I.e. your savings) really is greener elsewhere.
+If you’re carrying multiple balances on various loans and credit cards, you may want to consider consolidating that debt into a line of credit, which can help make monthly payments easier to manage.
+When it comes to assets such as your mortgage and investments, it also pays to compare—because you just may find that the grass really is greener elsewhere.